HolyPit/china_rework/README_pdx.md

 Most Recent Updates:
 In this section you are seeing the most recent changes in this mod:

+Fix errors that can occur when you play as a worlord then switch to the CHI focus tree.
 New Chinese names for generic leaders, no more awkward "Ma Ma" etc.
 New decision categories: Gathering Army Support, Political Campaign Between Parties.
 New Chinese election events.